SonyaMoisset/Pluralsight_Training/javascript.md

 - Classes and Interfaces
 - Modules

-## Modern, M/odular JavaScript with SystemJS and jspm by Wes Higbee
+## Modern, Modular JavaScript with SystemJS and jspm by Wes Higbee
 COMPLETED | 08/03/2016

 - A Modernized, Modularized Approach to JavaScript
 - ES6 Module Loader Polyfill
 - SystemJS